 Today’s outfit is inspired by Disneybounding, which is putting together casual outfits that are an allusion to a Disney character.
 Here’s an article about Disneybounding, the Disneybounding tumblr that started it all, and a cool Pinterest board with examples of real-life Disneybounding.
 For my take on a Snow-White themed outfit, I started with a trendy tulle skirt and added a subtly sparkly blue camisole and a blue bolero jacket.
 (In my imagination the bolero jacket belongs to a bridesmaid’s dress ensemble, and the wearer added the ribbons later.)

-Next week, I probably will actually finish up that new doll.
+Next week… well, you may actually see that fourth doll, who’s coming along nicely!
 Until then, you can download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
-Also follow me on Facebook, Twitter or Pinterest for beautiful saris, sneak previews and paperdoll thoughts.
+(I’ll add the 2015 ones soon…) Also follow me on Facebook, Twitter or Pinterest for sneak previews, fashion plates and malformed sketches of Snow White’s head.
 If you enjoy my work, I'd also appreciate your support through Patreon.